 Pabli Stein (1986) lives and works in Buenos Aires, Argentina.
 Born into a family dedicated to women’s clothing manufacturing and marketing, his approach to this universe began to develop alongside his early interest in painting.
 Today, Pabli Stein’s work explores fashion’s language of signs and advertising aesthetics through a pictorial language translated into paintings, collages, or videos.
 At the outset of his career, he took part for three consecutive years (2010, 2011, 2012) of Proyecto-A Award aimed at supporting young artists.
-Among his exhibitions, the following stand out: his first solo show in Europe La Piel Traslúcida (Translucent Skin) at Galería Haimney (Barcelona, 2019); Form as a Context, a group show with international artists at Frost Museum (Miami, 2017): and La Otra Luz (The Other Light) at Espacio Enso (Buenos Aires, 2014).
-His works were also presented by Quimera gallery in several international fairs such as arteBa, SCOPE Miami, Art Toronto and Art Lima.
+Among his exhibitions, the following stand out: his first solo show in Europe La Piel Traslúcida (Translucent Skin) at Galería Haimney (Barcelona, 2019); El ojo en la boca at Quimera Galería (Buenos Aires, 2021), Form as a Context, a group show with international artists at Frost Museum (Miami, 2017): and La Otra Luz (The Other Light) at Espacio Enso (Buenos Aires, 2014).
+His works were also presented by Quimera gallery in several international fairs such as arteBa, SCOPE Miami, Art Toronto, Art Lima and Cosmoscow.
 He joined a program about this work at Uberbau_house, located in Sao Paulo, Brazil, between 2020 and 2021.
 His work has been featured in the books Latinoamérica al Límite (Arte al Límite, 2014), and Circuitos del Arte (Arte Al Límite, 2018); Noche abierta (Editorial Patricia Rizzo, 2021) is the first book dedicated exclusively to his work.
 Pabli Stein’s works are included in private collections in Argentina, Canadá, Chile, Spain, United States, England, Peru, South Africa, and Uruguay.

 2019 Pabli Stein: La piel traslucida, Haimney Galería, Barcelona, España.
 Texto por Marcelo Dansey, curaduría de Irene Carbonari.
 [Catálogo]